aws-samples/amazon-sagemaker-studio-secure-sso/README.md

 - Add a new attribute named **domain-id** and set the value to the Key SAM Output **SageMakerStudioDomainId**
 - Add a new attribute named **username** and set the value to **${user:AD_GUID}**

 ![image info](./img/SSO_App_Config.png)

 The template also deploys 3 EC2 instances for demonstrating the solution.

-- 1 EC2 Linux in the public subnet acting as Bastion host - IP Available as the **SageMakerBastionHost** Key SAM Output
-- 1 EC2 Windows in a private subnet that is able to access SageMaker - IP Available as the **SageMakerWindowsHost** Key SAM Output
+- 1 EC2 Windows in a private subnet that is able to access SageMaker
+- 1 EC2 Linux in the public subnet acting as Bastion host used to establish an SSH tunnel into the EC2 Windows on the private network
-- 1 EC2 Windows in a public subnet to demonstrate that SageMaker Studio can't be accessed - IP Available as the **SageMakerWindowsBastionHost** Key SAM Output
+- 1 EC2 Windows in a public subnet to demonstrate that SageMaker Studio can't be accessed from unauthorised subnets - IP Available as the **SageMakerWindowsBastionHost** Key SAM Output

 Note that the password for the Windows EC2 instances is provided in the output under the **SageMakerWindowsPassword** key value.
-To change it, run the following command in a Windows Command prompt at the first login
+To change it, run the following command in a Windows Command prompt at the first login.

 ```sh
 net user Administrator "NewPassword"
 ```

+To access the EC2 Windows on the private network, run the command provided as the value of the SAM output Key **TunnelCommand** and establish an RDP connection on localhost and port 3389.
+Make sure that the public key of the KeyPair specified in the parameter is the directory where the SSH tunnel command is run from.

+Once logged in the the EC2 Windows, connect to the AWS SSO portal using the username and password associated with the User ID that was specified as the **UserProfileName** parameter.

-In order to prevent access to SageMaker Studio for users within the console we recommend to implement the following [Service Control Policy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)
+In order to prevent access to SageMaker Studio for users within the console we recommend to implement the following [Service Control Policy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).
+Make sure to replace the ***<AuthorizedPrivateSubnet>*** with the source IP CDIR block you want to allow SageMaker Studio access from.

 ```sh
 {